Patrick Wisdom Player Props: Cubs vs. Angels

-The Chicago Cubs and Patrick Wisdom (.294 slugging percentage over his past 10 games, including two homers), take on starter Jaime Barria and the Los Angeles Angels at Angel Stadium of Anaheim, Wednesday at 9:38 PM ET.
+Patrick Wisdom, with a slugging percentage of .294 in his past 10 games -- including two home runs -- will be in action for the Chicago Cubs against the Los Angeles Angels, with Reid Detmers on the hill, June 8 at 9:38 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Angels.
+In his most recent game he had a hitless showing (0-for-3) against the Angels.

 Patrick Wisdom Game Info & Props vs. the Angels